Using technology to provide heating and hot water in a more intelligent, efficient way will be crucial for reaching a net-zero carbon energy system.

 Tailored support for selected SMEs utilising Catapult assets and capabilities, and delivery partner offerings, such as Business Sprint’ workshops, Business Model Development, Energy System Integration assessment, Consumer Insights, Concept testing and validation, Identification of candidates for Acceleration support.

 The desired outcome and impact for Ventive would be a comfort-as-a-service business model, IP strategy and customer segmentation to support the commercialisation of Ventive Home in 2020.
 To support this goal, the Catapult will deliver the following:

-- Market Landscaping – develop understanding of the residential market and opportunity for natural ventilation heating and cooling solutions.
+- Market Landscaping: Delivery Support Network partner Clear Blue Energy are developing an understanding of the residential market and opportunity for natural ventilation heating and cooling solutions.

 - Building Energy Systems Modelling: Utilising our Home Energy Dynamics model we will look at the Ventive Home product in various building archetype profiles to understand its performance benefits and ability to support a comfort as a service business model.

-- Business Model Innovation – identify and prioritise the key assumptions of the commercial model that need to be true for the concept to work and develop a series of tests and experiments to help prove the business hypothesis.
+- Business Model Innovation: Identifying and prioritising the key assumptions of the commercial model that need to be true for the concept to work and develop a series of tests and experiments to help prove the business hypothesis.

 - The results and data collected from these experiments will be applied to the business model canvas to help identify how best to generate and capture value from the product.
 It is possible that there are multiple business models that could be appropriate to pursue, including energy-as-a-service, new build and retrofit.

-- IP strategy – understand how to develop the Ventive IP and secure this within an outsourced supply model.
+- IP strategy: Delivery Support Network partner Brighton University looking at their IP strategy to understand how to develop the Ventive IP and secure this within an outsourced supply model.